alterior-mvc/alterior/README.md

 Alterior strives to provide a strong isomorphic base class library that fills the gaps between ECMAScript and larger BCLs like Java or .NET.
-In service of this, Alterior ships low-level libraries for handling decorators/annotations, errors and error base classes, dependency injection, an HTTP client, and more.
+In service of this, Alterior ships foundational libraries with utilities, infrastructure for handling decorators and annotations, reusable errors and error base classes, dependency injection, an HTTP client, and more.

 # Getting Started